This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 Reforecasting

-Reforecasting is reflecting the cost impacts to the initial budget.
+When an analysis reveals material impact to budget and/or forecast some organizations may choose to reflect those variations accordingly.
 Giving a re-forecast and budget impact, for example, will raise the sense of urgency for the budget owner on fixing the anomalies based on the cost impacts.
-Having a heads-up on the effects will also benefit Level C executives and the finance departments.
+In some scenarios may warrant notifying executives and the finance departments.

 Ownership for Remediation